ddikman/wp-to-markdown/readme.md

 - `password`: The password for authentication.
 - `output`: The path to the output directory.
 - `limit`: The maximum number of posts to export.
-- `code-block-class`: The class name of the code block to use.
+- `code-classes`: The class name of the code block to use.
+- `preserve-tags`: The HTML tags to preserve as they are.

 ### Limiting

 If you want to limit the number of posts exported, you can use the `--limit` parameter.
 This is useful if you want to test the tool or only export a subset of your posts.

-### Code Block Class
+### Code Block Classes

-If you want to use a custom code block class, you can use the `--code-block-class` parameter.
+If you want to use a custom code block class, you can use the `--code-classes` parameter.
 This is useful if you want to use a specific syntax highlighter.

 It's a bit basic and will try to guess the language based on the contents of the code block but it's not perfect, only better than nothing.

+### Preserving tags

+If you want to preserve certain tags, you can use the `--preserve-tags` parameter.

+By default it will preserve `iframe` and `script` tags.

 ### Image download